Sable Dachshund: A Shifting Shade of Doxie Elegance

 Sable Dachshund Colors and Variations

-While all sable dachshunds share the telltale black-tipped fur, the base color underneath can vary — and that changes everything.
+While all sable dachshunds share the telltale black-tipped, banded fur, the base color underneath can vary — and that changes everything.
 From rich reds to soft creams, the sable effect plays differently depending on the background, much like ink spreading through water.
+Here are some examples of sable color variations you might encounter in dachshunds.

 Common sable color types include: